“You cannot negotiate with people who say what’s mine is mine and what’s yours is negotiable.” – John F. Kennedy

 Just like other animals, we humans live in a world of limited resources where we all compete for the same things – power, money, status and beauty.
 But not all of us can have these in equal measures, therefore there’s a need for compromise and negotiation to manage the distribution of these resources.

 But unlike animals that operate from their basic instincts, we don’t have to use aggression and force to get what we want.
-We’re all born with the rational sense to temper our inner fire and channel it in a more constructive way.
+We’re all born with the rational sense to temper our reptilian brain and respond in a more constructive way.
 Within us lies the gift for diplomacy and the ability to co-operate with others.

 Negotiating is a necessity in everyday life and is needed in various situations such as business dealings, international affairs, the legal system, family and couple disputes, and government negotiations.
-In fact, you could get into trouble for aggressive conduct or earn an unpopular reputation at the least, if you aren’t willing to co-operate and reach a mutual understanding with your adversaries.
+In fact, you could get into trouble for aggressive conduct or earn an unpopular reputation at the least, if you’re unwilling to co-operate and reach a mutual understanding with your adversaries.